Awaken Festival 2026

 Sunday, April 12th - 5PM (Doors @ 4:30PM) - Multi-Purpose Room, Kwanlin Dün Cultural Centre, Whitehorse YT

-Join Gwaandak Theatre staff as we unveil the Seventh Annual Awaken Festival - there will be an opening prayer, welcome from EAD Colin Wolf, a live art performance piece by Jesse Fulcher Gagnon as well as special music by Bria Rose!
+Join Gwaandak Theatre staff as we unveil the Seventh Annual Awaken Festival - there will be an opening prayer and smudge, welcome from EAD Colin Wolf, a live art performance piece by Jesse Fulcher Gagnon as well as special music by Bria Rose!

 We will have snacks and refreshments available as well as a colouring station for children.
 Festival programs will also be available for pickup.
 Pre-registration is not required for this free event and walk-ins are welcome.